About CDAE and the MPA Program

 The Master of Public Administration Program at the University of Vermont joins vigorous study of the foundations of public administration with the practice of public administration in the real world.
 Vermont's small size, open local and state government, and wealth of nonprofit organizations make for an ideal environment in which to directly engage with the public administration field.

 A typical full time student can complete the program within two years.
-Of the 14 students that matriculated in the 2012-13 cohort, eight students (57%) graduated within the typical degree program length of two years.
-Ten students (71%) graduated within three years.
-All students except one graduated within four years.
+Of the six students that matriculated in the 2014-15 cohort, 17 students (77%) graduated within the typical degree program length of two years.
+One student (5%) graduated within four years.
+Four students did not complete the program.